Having Chest Pain & Symptoms? Call 9-1-1 Immediately!

 - About 50% of sudden cardiac deaths occur outside a hospital.
 This suggests that many people don’t act on early warning signs.

 - Survey results show that only 27% of the respondents were aware of all major symptoms and knew to call 911.

 By sharing Early Heart Attack Education (EHAC), we can change these sobering statistics!

-Ashley Regional Medical Center received Chest Pain Center accreditation from the American College of Cardiology.
+Ashley Regional Medical Center received Chest Pain Center accreditation from the ACC Accreditation Services, the accrediting arm of the American College of Cardiology.
 We are dedicated to providing our patients with the best heart care treatment available.
 As an accredited facility, we use the newest methods and best practices in heart care to ensure that our patients receive:

-Visit these links to learn more about EHAC and Hands-Only CPR:
+Visit these links to learn more about EHAC:

 Early signs and symptoms that can begin hours or days before a heart attack.
 You may or may not experience any or all of these symptoms.
 You may experience mild chest symptoms, such as pressure, burning, aching or tightness.
 These symptoms may come and go until finally becoming constant and severe.

 - Pain that travels down one or both arms